 - The total medical bill paid by insurers last year was £209 million – the highest figure since 2010

 - A married couple travelling to Florida recently had a medical bill of £241,000 following heart problems

 So if you’re still wondering whether travel insurance is just a waste of time and money…

 Read on to find out why you do need travel insurance – and exactly what it can protect you against.

-Cover for a medical emergency
+Cover for a Medical Emergency

 You never know what’s going to happen when you’re on holiday.
 Most of the time they are nice surprises, but travel insurance is there for the few times when they are not…

-Having extensive medical travel insurance stops you having to juggle potential claim figures and lets you travel with peace of mind.
+It’s true that such medical expenses figures depend upon where you are travelling, however, having extensive medical travel insurance stops you having to juggle potential claim figures and lets you travel with peace of mind.

-Travel insurance becomes even more important when you have existing medical conditions, as you will want to make sure you are fully covered, in case the worst should happen.
+Of course, travel insurance becomes even more important when you have existing medical conditions, as you will want to make sure you are fully covered, in case the worst should happen.

 24 hour emergency medical support and repatriation